waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Observation 3:** Moved near (10, 7), observed western gates at (10,7) and (10,8) close.
 - **Observation 4:** Moved near (14, 23), observed western gates at (14,23) and (14,24) open.
 - **Observation 5:** Pressed switch at (19, 26).
 Moved towards (14, 23).
 Observed western gates at (14,23) and (14,24) close, blocking the path.
-- **Conclusion:** The puzzle is controlled by proximity triggers, and the switches modify the behavior of those triggers (e.g., from 'open on approach' to 'close on approach').
-The switches appear to be toggles.
+- **Conclusion:** The puzzle is controlled by proximity triggers.
+The switches at (19,26) and (21,4) modify the behavior of these triggers (e.g., from 'open on approach' to 'close on approach').
+The switch at (19, 26) is a toggle that affects both the western and eastern gates.

 # IV.
 Tool & Agent Ideas
 - **Exploration Path Planner Tool:** A computational tool to solve the Traveling Salesperson Problem for a list of coordinates, finding the shortest path to visit all of them.
 This should be a high priority to create.